yarnpkg/rfcs/text/0000-rename-yarn-clean.md

 2. Also, it is nice to be able to run a user-defined `yarn clean` if you already can run a user-defined `yarn build`.

 # Detailed design
-The command is to be renamed to `pruneModules`.
+The command is to be renamed to `autoclean`.

 Next, `clean` should be available for redefinition by user scripts.